pallets/flask/docs/patterns/jquery.rst

 we can add two numbers and a link to trigger the function on the server side.

-Note that we are using the :meth:`~werkzeug.MultiDict.get` method here which will never fail.
+Note that we are using the :meth:`~werkzeug.datastructures.MultiDict.get` method here which will never fail.
 If the key is missing a default value (here ``0``) is returned.
 Furthermore it can convert values to a specific type (like in our case `int`).
 This is especially handy for code that is